inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave1/ObligatoriskOppgave1.md

     when that player's robot lands on the last flag, then that player is announced the winner and the game stops.
 - Solution
   - Temporary solution is to only have one flag and one robot, and the player wins when the robot reaches the flag.

 ## Subproblem 4: Code

+The coding part of this delivery focuses on the five first MVP-requirements as listed in Subproblem 3 (Prioritized user stories for first iteration) above.
+The team has utilised the LibGDX game-development application and the Tiled tutorial to build the simple game boards and model the robot movements.

+How to start the RoboRally application:
+- Run Main from a terminal, command line window, or your favourite IDE.

+## Summary: Retrospective view on the project performance

+All in all a good team experience where all team members contributed well on their respective areas.
+The team's impression is that most of this assignment has revolved around organizing the team and writing about the processes, and less about actual programming.
+However, the assumption is that there will be a lot more hands-on coding tasks for the assignments to come!

+### MOM's, communication, and Kanban project board
+As this project-based programming assignment was quite a new experience for the team, a structured, well-thought-out plan for the administrative process was not fully developed before the team had been working for a week already.
+For instance, a blueprint format for the MOM's was not proposed until the third team meeting (mom_08_02_21.md), and also the decision to write everything in English were taken in this same meeting.
+That being said, when the team first utilised proper MOM-reporting, it proved valuable for logging what had been discussed earlier meetings, and for deciding further actions.

+When it comes to communication between team members, most of the important dialog happened in recurring team meetings, while remaining issues were raised in the Discord channel.
+Keywords for team communication:
+- Even though it has been a new experience to all, everyone has tried their best and cooperated nicely with each other.
+- The tone and atmosphere between team members have been good, and all feel like their opinions have been heard.
+- Some have worked more on code than others, while others have done more administrative work.

+For the project methodology, the team chose to go for the Kanban approach, where a so-called Kanban project board was central for monitoring the team's progress.
+Strictly speaking the Kanban approach involves limiting the number of tasks each team member has in development at one time, however, for this particular project relay, this limitation was not implemented.
+Despite this, the Kanban approach worked fine for this "warm-up" leg of the project, and the method of using smaller tasks and sprints on a project board was motivational.
+On the contrary, the team is fully aware that limiting each team member's number of subtasks could prove valuable in more complex parts of the project.
+Another learning was that a project board "stick-note" that involved two test classes was proved too big, as one of the classes (`MapTest`) was difficult to automate.
+So the conclusion is that even smaller stories are recommended.

+Another project tool that the team recognises as valuable for such a programming project is the UML class diagram.
+Ideally, such a diagram should be incorporated early in every process to get an overview of the application composition.
+The team has tried to create such a diagram, but it was never completed due to remaining uncertainties in how the classes and interfaces should e implemented.
+Nevertheless, a starting sketch of the UML class diagram is included in the deliverables.

+### Team description and distribution of roles
+During the first team meeting, the team members were given specific roles based on a hunch of what could benefit the team:
+- Team Lead and Customer Contact - Morten
+- Test Responsible - Daniel
+- UI Design Lead - Edyta
+- Mechanics/Tech Lead - Mathias

+This division were shown to be quite adequate, however as the project evolved, and as the team members embarked various tasks that needed attention, a natural distribution of roles were solidifying.
+Morten had taken most of the responsibility for testing and writing code, while Daniel had taken on most of the administrative tasks that were pressing.
+Edyta showed excellent spirit in developing user interfaces for the various game menus, which will be an important part of the next assignments.
+Last but not least, Mathias has done good research on the workings of the libGDX application (including how to implement screens, and come up with a strategy for making the game object-oriented); in other words, facilitated further development of RoboRally for the coming assignments.
+In a small team like this, a division of responsibility as described above proved to be a good technique for securing progress.

+The roles for this assignment turned out to be:
+- Team Lead and Customer Contact - Daniel
+- Code & Test Responsible - Morten
+- UI Design Lead - Edyta
+- Mechanics/Tech Lead - Mathias

+### Thoughts on user stories, acceptance criteria, and solutions
+User stories and acceptance criteria were (and still are) a new concept for us, and proved harder to do than expected.
+Also, user stories might be even harder to write for an existing game with strict rules.
+Especially the "value added" part felt backwards as some of them could probably just be "because the rules of the game say so".

+### Thoughts on code
+The coding part of this first project leg was small and mostly achieved through the libGDX and Tiled tutorial.
+There are several classes in the project that are empty, but intended to use for abstraction and modulation as the project progresses.